mesosphere/dcos-commons/docs/pages/operations-guide.md

 ### Recovery Plan

-Another common/default Plan is the Recovery Plan, which handles bringing back failed tasks.
+The other default Plan is the Recovery Plan, which handles bringing back failed tasks.
 The Recovery Plan listens for offers that can be used to bring back those tasks and then relaunches tasks against those offers.

 The Scheduler learns whether a task has failed by receiving Task Status updates from Mesos.
 Task Status updates can be sent during startup to let the scheduler know when a task has started running, to know when the task has exited successfully, or to know when the cluster has lost contact with the machine hosting that task.